Vinay18jan/Awesome-JavaScript-Interviews/Angular-Topics-Interview/README.md

 ```

-- A: Make sure the external variables used inside the rx operators function are const
+- A: `Make sure the external variables used inside the rx operators function are const`
-- B: Leverage the power of Angular components and Angular async pipe to code without asynchronousy
+- B: `Leverage the power of Angular components and Angular async pipe to code without asynchronousy`
-- C: Let the framework terminate the Observable
+- C: `let the framework terminate the Observable`
-- D: Prefer assignments rather than callbacks, assign Observable rather than subscription
+- D: `Prefer assignments rather than callbacks, assign Observable rather than subscription`

 <details><summary><b>Answer</b></summary>
 <p>